lkroliko/ReliableEvents/README.md

 {
     public Task HandleAsync(OrderConfirmed @event, CancellationToken cancellationToken)
     {
-        // This handler is guaranteed to execute at least once Console.WriteLine($"Order {@@event.OrderId} confirmed at {@@event.ConfirmedAt}");
+        // This handler is guaranteed to execute at least once.
+        // SaveChanges is called by the dispatcher after this method completes —
+        // the OutboxTask is marked as dispatched (or removed) automatically.
+        Console.WriteLine($"Order {@@event.OrderId} confirmed at {@@event.ConfirmedAt}");
         return Task.CompletedTask;
     }